Volunteering For Homeless Charities In Exeter

 The charity's centre is mostly run by volunteers who give up their time to talk to clients during St. Petrock's daily drop-in sessions, as well as help out in the kitchen to serve up hot meals.
 The organisation also needs people to run its various housing projects, including emergency accommodation.
 It also has an Amazon Donations Wish List of items like clothing and toiletries if you'd rather help out in a less hands-on way.
-St. Petrock's has received more than £20,000 in two separate rounds of funding from players of People's Postcode Lottery.

 Another local charity that works with vulnerable people across Devon is the Exeter Community Initiative.
 It organises various programmes that aim to empower and educate people who are homeless or living in poverty to get their lives back on track.

 The Exeter Community Initiative's projects try to get people involved with their local community, so they can not only learn new skills but also improve their overall mental health and wellbeing.
 These vary from working in the organisation's charity shop, Jelly, to learning repair skills in their bike bank.
 The Initiative also has great links with other charities in the area (including St. Petrock's), to provide things like accommodation and financial assistance to the homeless.

 There are multiple opportunities for volunteering at the Exeter Community Initiative, whether it's as a mentor, a marketing assistant or a shop keeper.
 It also always needs people to assist with important fundraising charity events in Exeter.